lpereira/lwan/README.md

 Valid values for "true":

  - Any integer number different than 0
  - `on`
  - `true`
  - `yes`

 Valid values for "false":

  - 0
  - `off`
  - `false`
  - `no`

 ### Global Settings

 It's generally a good idea to let Lwan decide the best settings for your environment.
-However, not environment is the same, and not all uses can be decided automatically, so some configuration options are provided.
+However, not every environment is the same, and not all uses can be decided automatically, so some configuration options are provided.

 | Option | Type | Default | Description |
 |--------|------|---------|-------------|